benpartington/CV/README.md

 ## Ben Partington

-I am an aspiring Junior Developer, a recent Makers Academy graduate with a keen interest in design.
+I am an aspiring Junior Developer and a recent Makers Academy graduate.
 I have a background in art, design and photography.
 I've worked tirelessly to learn how to code over the past 6 months and graduated from Makers Academy, a highly selective coding bootcamp.
 I've always loved creating things, so what really excites me about tech is the ability to create, to use my creativity and ingenuity to bring a fresh approach to problem solving and to work in an industry that constantly evolves and innovates.

 ## Projects